 Single-use Plans: These are the plans targeted to achieve the specified goals, which will not come in the future.

-- The program is a plan to coordinate a complex set of activities in relation with major non recurring goals.
+- The program is a plan to coordinate a complex set of activities in relation to major non-recurring goals.

 Standing Plans: These plans provide ongoing guidelines to perform recurring activities.

-- Policy is general guidance to specify broad constraints within which organizational members operate to pursue organizational goals.
+- The policy is general guidance to specify broad constraints within which organizational members operate to pursue organizational goals.

 - Procedures are seized & inflexible while policies are general.

 - Well formulated and established procedures are usually called as standard operating procedures (SOPs).

 Different time horizons are attached to different plans and goals.
 Time is independent in stable strategic plans, but mostly its period is up to years.
 The time horizon of plans is very similar to that of goals.
 It means tactical plan ranges from 1 to 5 years while that of an operational plan ranges from 1 week to 1 year.